Schepp/HTTP-headers/markdown/content.md

 ---

-A `Save-Data: on` request header Signals that the user wants less data to be consumed
+A `Save-Data: on` request header signals that the user wants less data to be consumed

 <p class="fragment">*HTTP-served* resources then get transformed by data saving proxies with certain browsers: HTML, CSS and JS get minified, media gets heavily compressed</p>